michigandaily/sink/README.md

 }
 ```

+You can also configure `sink` with a JavaScript file by exporting the JSON config as the default export.

 ### Specifying the output file path

 For each `output` property, specify a path relative to `config.json` or an absolute path.
 When a fetch command is run, the relevant file(s) will be written to the `output` path.